 We talked to our TEC partners in Australia, ABN Australia and Neo Advisory, to learn how to set up a business in Australia, particularly starting a company in Australia.
 We put together this guide to take you through some crucial steps of starting a business in Australia under the company structure.

-Checklist For Starting A Company
+Checklist For Opening A Company In Australia

 Before starting your company in Australia, you need to sort out a list of items below: